Having Minimally Invasive Mitral Valve Replacement

 The surgery team will take you off the heart-lung machine.

-The team closes all incisions with stitches or staples.
+The team closes all incisions with stitches, staples, or both.
 The team puts dressings on the incisions.

 After your surgery

-After surgery, you will be taken to a recovery room.
+After surgery, you will be taken to a recovery room or directly to an intensive care unit (ICU).
 Nurses will check your breathing, heart rate, and blood pressure.
 You may have a tube draining fluid from your chest.
 You may have a tube in your throat to help you breathe.
 This may be uncomfortable, and you won’t be able to talk.
 The tube is usually removed within 24 hours.
 You may stay in the hospital for 3 to 5 days.

 You may have some pain at the incision site after surgery.
 You can take pain medicines to help relieve it.
 Only take pain medicine approved by your healthcare provider.